autometrics-dev/autometrics-rs/README.md

       The `autometrics` metrics will be produced alongside yours.

+      > **Note**
-      **Note:** You must ensure that you are using the exact same version of the library as `autometrics`.
+      > You must ensure that you are using the exact same version of the library as `autometrics`.
 If not, the `autometrics` metrics will not appear in your exported metrics.
-      This is because Cargo will include both versions of the crate and the global statics used for the metrics registry will be different.
+      > This is because Cargo will include both versions of the crate and the global statics used for the metrics registry will be different.

       You do not need to use the Prometheus exporter functions this library provides (you can leave out the `prometheus-exporter` feature flag) and you do not need a separate endpoint for autometrics' metrics.